h4em/car-service-database/README.md

 ## How to use
 If you wish to use the database yourself, you can generate it by running SQL scripts:

-- '''create-tables.sql''' - to create tables
+- `create-tables.sql` - to create tables
-- '''drop-tables.sql''' - to drop tables
+- `drop-tables.sql` - to drop tables
-- '''fill-tables.sql''' - to insert data
+- `fill-tables.sql` - to insert data

 I used MySQL version 8.1.